 - High return on investment – Whether you are replacing a wood floor or upgrading flooring, quality wood flooring installed by a professional contractor will always raise the property value, making it a long-term investment.

 - Eco-friendly – In addition to being kinder to those sensitive to allergens, hardwood floors are also more helpful to the environment because wood is a renewable resource.
 This is even more so with some options that incorporate bamboo elements because bamboo grows very quickly.

 - Acoustics – A real hardwood floor has a solid sound to it when you walk across the floor, and it will very much improve the acoustics in a room, making your home theatre or music system sound even better.

 It is not unusual to see wood flooring throughout the entire home because of its longevity over carpet and tile.
 If treated well, the life of a wood floor can stretch to over forty years, and even then, it can be sanded, stained, and varnished—significantly cheaper than having it replaced.

-To give your floor the longest life and ability to stay looking beautiful, a coating of a protective seal called a finish must be applied.
+To extend your floors durability and longevity, add a coating of a protective seal called a finish.
 These finishes are usually made of either polyurethanes or prefinished UV-cured urethane, oils, or oil hybrids.